 Eliminating cost sharing for generic drugs for LIS enrollees would create a stronger financial incentive to use generics, and would reduce out-of-pocket costs for LIS enrollees who take generic drugs and for those who are able to switch from brands to generics.
 Eliminating cost sharing would also ensure better access to needed drugs and less prescription abandonment.
 At the same time, unnecessary use of certain medications may increase due to the elimination of cost sharing.

-Change Eligibility Requirements for Low-Income Subsidies
+expand Eligibility for Low-Income Subsidies

 Effects on Beneficiaries